 A post-doc (at 50%) and a junior digital engineer, situated at NRAO (GB), who will research and implement RFI excision techniques using existing FPGA platforms.
 (The post-doc will have 50% of his or her time for individual research.)

 One to two graduate students, at a partner university, to work with the NRAO team members and participate in 1-3 months exchange programs with foreign partner institutions.

+A program manager to coordinate the work at all SAVI sites.

 Funding for one to two annual workshops, open to the general research community and not just ACCESS collaborators, to discuss RFI mitigation issues and share results.